satindersharma/c/intermediate/README.md

    int releaseYear;
 }
 int main(){
-Movie movie; // when this line executed the compiler is gona allocate space for these two vairables movie.title; // to access the member of the structure movie.title = "The";
+Movie movie; // when this line executed the compiler is gona allocate space for these two vairables. this a movie object movie.title; // to access the member of the structure movie.title = "The";
-movie.releaseYear = "1987";
+movie.releaseYear = 1987;
 cout << movie; // error , as stream insertion operator is implemented only for builtin type of c++;
-cout << movie.title; //
+cout << movie.title; // this will work

 return 0;
 }

 ```
 ##### initializing structure